Need Help? Give us a call.

 Home cleaners often find new business through current clients.
 While you don’t want to rely on clients for new jobs, establishing a rapport with customers can help you build confidence, and in turn, they might let you know about potential opportunities.

 Even if you rely on clients to find new customers, investing in an online presence for your service benefits your business in the long run.
 It’s important that current and potential customers can find you online—even if you don’t have a full website.
-Create a Facebook page, and keep your contact information up to date.
-Once you have an established service and roster of clients, you can even sign up for a platform like Care.com, which connects individuals with local domestic service providers.
+Create a business Facebook page, and keep your contact information up-to-date.
+Once you have an established service and roster of clients, you can even sign up for a platform like Care.com, TaskRabbit, or Handy to make it easier for clients to find your business.
 Having customer reviews and a registered business will strengthen your online profile.
 For offline networking, consider printing business cards.

 Cleaning may seem like a simple business, but it’s hard work.
 Before you make cleaning your side job or full-time career, it’s worthwhile to spend a few days “on the job” to ensure you’re cut out for the work.
 The great news about a cleaning service is that you can incrementally take on more work and new customers as you get accustomed to the job.
 As you figure out your timing and accumulate regular customers, you’ll be able to optimize your time and spending, and continue to deliver excellent service, no matter what kind of cleaning you decide to do.